 Are pets allowed on West Well Park?
 Yes.
 We allow pets, this is at the park owner's discretion, pets must be well behaved and friendly ensuring that they do not cause any nuisance to other lodge owners.

 What is a pitch fee?
 To occupy a pitch on a park you will need to pay a pitch fee / ground rent, this is the fee you pay to lease the land your lodge is occupying only.

 Is West Well Park licensed?
 Yes.
 West Well Park is licensed by the local authority, benefiting from 12 months access.
 Copies of licences (which may differ between authorities) are available to view upon request.

 Can I live permanently at West Well Park?
-Although it would be lovely to live at West Well Park all year round, lodges are for holiday use only, but with 12 months access.
-Our owners frequently travel down to their lodge at the weekends and spend several weeks here in the summer.
-We do ask owners to provide proof of a permanent address before they purchase their lodge.
+West Well park is for holiday use only, owners will benefit with 12 months access through out the year.
+Owners are asked to provide proof of a permanent address before they purchase their lodge.